The Strauss Scholarship

 Dan & Jean Aldrich and Nicholas Aeberhard Scholarships

-Both awards require three letters of recommendation.
-It is recommended the letters come from faculty the student has interacted with.
+Both awards require three letters of recommendation from UCI faculty or staff.
 Additionally, both of these awards stress community service, personal integrity and student leadership.

-Three letters of recommendation, a resume, a Scholarship Applicant Data Sheet, and a signed copy of the UCI Transcript Release form (both of which can be downloaded on the homepage under campus resources) must accompany your application.
+The three letters of recommendation , a resume, and an essay must accompany your application (both of which can be downloaded on the homepage under campus resources).
 Deadline for applications to be turned into the Office of Student Services in SE I, Rm.
-102, on Monday, April 8, 2013.
+102, on Thursday, April 3, 2014.

 Fudge Family Scholarship